Drahomán Prize

 Eligibility

-1. All translators, regardless of their country of residence, who have at least one translated and published literary or documentary work, can be nominated for the Prize.
+1. All translators, who have at least one translated and published literary or documentary work from Ukrainian language, can be nominated for the Prize.
 Literary and documentary works include prose, poetry, drama, and non-fiction (essays, reportage, interviews, biographies, memoirs).

-2. The nominated book of the translator must have been published by a foreign publisher within three years prior to the award year and should be compatible with values and principles of the founding organizations.
-A translator cannot be nominated for the Prize with a book translated by a group of translators.
+2. The nominated book of the translator must be published by a foreign publisher within two years prior to the award year and should be compatible with values and principles of the founding organizations.
+Nomination of a tandem of translators who worked together on translating the same text is possible.

 3. Laureates of the Prize cannot be nominated for the second time.